Security in Power BI

 Below is the chart created in Power BI to show the product-wise sales chart.

-At this moment we have overall all the countries sales based on different products.
-Now we need to create row-level security to show only specific country sales based on products and below are the countries we have in this list.
+At this moment, we have overall all the countries’ sales based on different products.
+Now we need to create row-level security to show only specific country sales based on products, and below are the countries we have on this list.

 Canada, France, Germany, Mexico, and the United States of America.

-Step 1: Under the MODELLING tab click on “Manage Roles”.
+- Under the MODELLING tab, click on “Manage Roles.”

-Step 4: Give a name to this role.
-Since we are creating first country security give the names as “Canada”.
+- Give a name to this role.
+Since we are creating first country security, give the names as “Canada.”

-Step 6: Hover on “Add Filter” it will open up all the columns in the table.
-Since we are applying country-wise row-level security choose the option of the “Country” column.
+- Hover on “Add Filter” it will open up all the columns in the table.
+Since we are applying country-wise row-level security, choose the option of the “Country” column.

-Step 7: Using the “DAX” expression we need to create a role here.
+- Using the “DAX” expression, we need to create a role here.
 Enter the country name in double-quotes.
 Click on “Save” to close the “Manage Roles” window.

-Step 8: Now we have created row-level security for the country “Canada”.
+- Now, we have created row-level security for the country “Canada.”

-Like this create roles for other countries as well.
+Like this creates roles for other countries as well.

 Now in Power BI services, we need to assign the email id’s to share the report.